 The intention is to install high-capacity fiber optic connections between the selected anchor institutions to carry dark “middle mile” fiber throughout the majority of the County.
-Providers will have the option of leasing fibers to reach areas where construction may have been cost-prohibitive for some business models.
+Providers will have the option of leasing fibers through Kent Fiber Optic Systems, to reach areas where construction may have been cost-prohibitive for some business models.

 What is the significance of the connected anchor institutions?

-The anchor institutions consists of many major services to the public including:
+The anchor institutions consist of many major services to the public including:

 - Board of Education and all public schools - Important to add or improve redundancy to all KCPS facilities because of the increasing reliance on cloud-based material, media servers and Technology Enhanced Classrooms (TEC).